splunk-soar-connectors/sonicwall_firewall/README.md

 # sonicwall_firewall
-Community Contributed Sonicwall Firewall App for Phantom
+A phantom app for sonicwall product